blessandsoul/project-x/api/missing-apis-for-portal.en.md

 **Current state**

-- The frontend uses `mockNavigationItems` from `client/src/mocks/_mockData.js` to render the header navigation on all pages.
+- The frontend uses configuration from `client/src/config/navigation.ts` (formerly `mockNavigationItems` from `client/src/mocks/_mockData.js`) to render the header navigation on all pages.

 **Goal**